 Human Research Protections Training

-Northwestern University requires all individuals involved in the conduct of human research to complete human research protections training and refresh their training every 3 years.
-IRB approval will be withheld if these training requirements are not met.
+Northwestern University requires all individuals involved in the conduct of human research to complete Human Research Protections Training and refresh their training every 3 years.
+The IRB will withhold approval of submissions if a member of the research team, including the Principal Investigator, does not have valid Human Research Protections Training.
 These requirements apply to all persons engaged in human research and listed on the eIRB+ study application.
 Those individuals include, but are not limited to:

 - Principal Investigator and Co-investigators